 At the same time, the snakes will seek out a mate.
 Males are drawn to females by their pheromones.
 Frequently, more than one male will find a female at the same time.
-They will have to fight over her to win the rights to mate.
+They will have to fight to win the right to mate.

 The snakes won’t hurt one another seriously.
 Rather, each snake will try to pin the other down in a display of dominance.
 Neither snake will use its fangs or venom.

-Why is snake mating season in the spring and early summer?
-Because it allows the female to lay its eggs at the safest time of year.
+Why is the snake mating season in Spring and early Summer?
+Because it allows the female to lay her eggs at the safest time of year.
 Eggs are highly susceptible to temperature and humidity changes.
-They especially don’t like the cold.

 Rattlesnakes don’t lay eggs, but the basic principle is the same.
 Three months after they mate, the eggs will hatch inside the body of the female.
-They will then come out as if the female is giving birth like a mammal.
+They will then come out as if the female is giving birth.

-‘Giving birth’ at this time allows the babies a few months before the colder seasons.
-This gives them lots of time to eat before they have to brumate too.
-If they were born immediately before the fall and winter, they can’t digest as it’s too cold, and would soon die.
+‘Giving birth’ at this time gives the babies a few months before the colder seasons.
+This gives them lots of time to eat before they have to brumate.
+If they were born immediately before the fall and winter, they wouldn’t be able to digest as it’s too cold, and would soon die.